 It is worth noting that most health insurance companies, especially the larger companies, have contracted discounts through the hospital and your doctor’s office, thus further reducing the total amount of charges.
 These discounts can very rarely be applied to claims that are too old for reimbursement even if you can prove your health insurance was active at the time the injury occurred.
 The bottom line is to be sure to promptly submit all of your medical bills to your health insurance company.
 The doctors need to get paid, and if it’s not through your own insurance, it will be deducted from your final settlement.

-If you or a loved one have been faced with outrageous medical bills due to a truck accident or car accident, speak to a Phoenix car accident lawyer today from Cantor Crane!
+If you or a loved one have been faced with outrageous medical bills due to a truck accident or car accident, speak to a Phoenix car accident lawyer today from Cantor Injury Lawyers!
 Click Here to request a free case evaluation.

 Fill out the form below to recieve a free and confidential intial consultation.